Bilateral Knee Replacement in Dallas & Frisco

 A replacement knee may vary from a normal knee in terms of sensation.
 Even 12 months after surgery, most patients report feeling their new knees, according to a small survey.
 When mounting stairs, kneeling, or standing from a chair, their consciousness was most noticeable.
 Knee stiffness (the most frequent symptom), edema, crackling, or numbness were also experienced by around half of the participants in the survey.

 For more information on what not to do after knee replacement surgery, please read our related blog.
+Avoiding the most common mistakes after knee replacement is crucial for a speedy recovery.

 Contact SPORT Orthopedics for a Bilateral Knee Replacement in Dallas